KusionStack/kusionstack.io/docs/user_docs/intro/kusion-intro.md

 **vs. Helm**

 The concept of Helm originates from the package management mechanism of the operating system.
 It is a package management tool based on templated YAML files and supports the execution and management of resources in the package.
 KusionStack naturally provides a superset of Helm capabilities with the modeled key-value pairs, so that developers can use KusionStack directly as a programable alternative to avoid the pain of writing text templates.
 For users who have adopted Helm, the stack compilation results in KusionStack can be packaged and used in Helm format.

-**vs. OAM**

-OAM is a standard, open-source open application model specification.
-It is mainly used in the cloud-native CD control plane KubeVela and is implemented by cloud-native technology CRD and operator and supports any custom resource as a payload.
-KusionStack provides an out-of-the-box application model, as well as allows developers to define different app delivery models according to their preferences.
-KusionStack could also act as a means of implementing the OAM model on the client side as well as be used in combination with KubeVela.

-**vs. CrossPlane**

-CrossPlane is an open-source cloud-native control plane framework, with its XRM model based on the KRM model, that redefines, reconciles, and manages imperative cloud APIs, fully leveraging the advantages of Kubernetes API extension.
-KusionStack adopts a lightweight client-side approach to build a unified app delivery model, natively providing better scalability and manageability.
-KusionStack does not require CRDs and operators installation on the Kubernetes API server which reduces the pressure on the Kubernetes API side in large-scale scenarios.
-Since KusionStack natively supports full usage of the Kubernetes API server capabilities, it can be used in combination seamlessly with CrossPlane.

-**vs. Kubernetes**

-Kubernetes is a container scheduling and management runtime widely used around the world, an "operating system" core for containers, and a platform for building platforms.
-Above the Kubernetes API layer, KusionStack aims to provide app-centric **abstraction** and unified **workspace**, better **user experience** and automation **workflow**, and helps developers build the app delivery model easily and collaboratively.

 **vs. App PaaS**